y252328/Instagram_Download_Button/README.md

 This script can be configured by modifying the following constant variables in the head of this script.
 * `disableNewUrlFetchMethod` : boolean, disable new url fetch method which uses info API
 * `prefetchAndAttachLink` : boolean, attach the link into the button elements if true
+* `hoverToFetchAndAttachLink` : boolean, fetch and add link when hover the button
 * `postFilenameTemplate` : string, naming rule for media downloading in the post
 * `storyFilenameTemplate` : string, naming rule for media downloading in the story
 * `replaceJpegWithJpg` : boolean, replace `.jpeg` with `.jpg` if true